Welcome ToWhere Perthshire, Stirlingshire & The Trossachs meet in Central Scotland

 A warm welcome awaits you from the four villages of Balquhidder, Lochearnhead, St. Fillans and Strathyre which are located in an area of outstanding natural beauty with lochs, mountains and forests in abundance.

 Our four villages, lochs and mountains offer a stunning selection of holiday accommodation in all four seasons.
 Choose places to stay to suit your accommodation needs whether you prefer hotels, self catering holiday cottages and log cabins, bed and breakfast, guest houses, restaurants with rooms or caravan and campsites.
 Collectively we offer a wide range from budget to 5 star luxury.
 Use our email enquiry service and tell us your preference whether you need to sleep 2 or 8 people.
-Are you looking for a family friendly, romantic couple, quiet location or pet frendly stay?
+Are you looking for a family friendly, romantic couple, quiet location or pet friendly stay?
 Do you want to be miles from anyone else or near a restaurant?
-The more you tell us about your essential and desireable needs the better we can assist you with live availability offers.
+The more you tell us about your essential and desirable needs the better we can assist you with live availability offers.